marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 ### 13:20 - 15:25

 The next three sessions from Sven Al Hamad, Josh Carlise, and Farrah Campbell were all prerecorded and went pretty smoothly, at least from the perspective of the audience.
-My Skype call actually dropped during the prerecorded session from Sven.
-It took me about 1 minute to reconnect again, nobody noticed, but this freaked me out quite a bit!
+My Skype call actually dropped during the prerecorded session by Sven.
+It took me about 1 minute to reconnect again, nobody noticed, but this freaked me out quite a bit! 😱

 - Issue 4: Skype call dropped unexpectedly.
 - Solution: Don't use Skype for events that last several hours?

 At the start of Josh his session, I was a bit too slow with updating the speaker name source in OBS.
 Also, Josh's audio was not working initially, but it was all fixed quickly.
 His session ended pretty hilariously thanks to a question from Floor; "What is behind door number 3?".
 It was a bathroom, and Josh said he didn't want to open the door in case someone would be in there 🤣.